Burt Reynolds: Boogie Nights and career revival

 Reynolds played a porn film director in the successful film Boogie Nights (1997), which was considered a comeback role for him.
-He received 12 acting awards and three nominations for the role, including a nomination for the Academy Award for Best Supporting Actor, Reynolds' first and only nomination for the award.
-Despite the acclaim, Reynolds disliked working on the film, particularly not getting along with writer-director Paul Thomas Anderson, and reportedly dismissed his agent for recommending it.
+He received 12 acting awards and three nominations for the role, including a nomination for the Academy Award for Best Supporting Actor, Reynolds's first and only nomination for the award.
+Despite the acclaim, Reynolds disliked working in the film, particularly not getting along with writer-director Paul Thomas Anderson, and reportedly dismissed his agent for recommending it.
 Boogie Nights co-star William H. Macy stated in an interview that Reynolds was clueless about the film and had become out of touch with the film industry due to his age.

 Reynolds was offered a role in Anderson's third film, Magnolia (1999), but he declined it.
 In 2012, he clarified he did not hate Boogie Nights itself and called it "extraordinary", saying his opinion of the film has nothing to do with his relationship with Anderson.
 In his second autobiography, But Enough About Me (2015), Reynolds attempted to come to terms with his difficult nature.
 In a 2015 GQ interview, he said that his problem with Anderson was a matter of their differing personalities:

 I think mostly because he was young and full of himself.
 Every shot we did, it was like the first time [that shot had ever been done].
 I remember the first shot we did in Boogie Nights, where I drive the car to Grauman's Theater.
 After he said, "Isn't that amazing?"
 And I named five pictures that had the same kind of shot.
 It wasn't original.
 But if you have to steal, steal from the best.

 Despite his Oscar nomination for Boogie Nights and a new appreciation of his acting talent by movie critics, Reynolds failed to return to the A list; while work was plentiful, prestige projects were lacking.

 He had the lead in Big City Blues (1997) and supporting roles in Universal Soldier II: Brothers in Arms (1998) and Universal Soldier III: Unfinished Business (1998).

 Reynolds returned to directing with Hard Time (1998), an action TV movie featuring himself.
-It resulted in two sequels, which he did not direct, Hard Time: The Premonition (1999) and Hard Time: Hostage Hotel (1999) (the latter directed by Hal Needham).
+It resulted in two sequels, which he did not direct: Hard Time: The Premonition (1999) and Hard Time: Hostage Hotel (1999) (the latter directed by Hal Needham).

 He featured in the straight-to-video The Hunter's Moon (1999), Stringer (1999), and Waterproof (2000).
 He played supporting roles in Pups (1999) and Mystery, Alaska (1999), and had the lead in The Crew (2000) alongside Richard Dreyfuss.

 Reynolds directed The Last Producer (2000), featuring himself, and was second-billed in Renny Harlin's Driven (2001), featuring Sylvester Stallone.
 He was also in Tempted (2001), Hotel (2001) (directed by Mike Figgis), and The Hollywood Sign (2001).